iaindooley/RocketSled/README.markdown

 It is a good idea to namespace your config files so as not to risk clashes in constant or global variable names.

-You should avoid using php.net/define in package specific config files.
-As constants defined using php.net/define are not namespaced.
+You should avoid using php.net/define in package specific config files As constants defined using php.net/define are not namespaced.

 Instead, use the const keyword to define constants so that they will be namespaced, eg:

 ```php
 <?php